alhermann/MyVox/README.md

 # MyVox
-Lightweight, simple, C++ voxelizer based on the implementation of https://github.com/sylefeb/VoxSurf.
+Lightweight, simple, C++, CPU-based voxelizer based on the implementation of https://github.com/sylefeb/VoxSurf.
 For further details on the algorithm, refer to their repository.

 Voxelizer implementation requires no further dependencies.
 It operates on ```.stl``` files and outputs a ```.csv``` file